 Polycarbonate (PC) and Styrene Acrylonitrile (SAN) are Tritan’s main competitors.
 Popular in tableware, both PC and SAN are see-through, rigid plastics.
 They are glass alternatives that are cheaper, lighter and more heat resistant – better suited to the frequent and hard use of restaurants as re-usable drinkware.

-PC is known for its tough but clear structure.
-It is commonly used for glasses lenses, machinery guards and LED light pipes.
+We know PC for its tough but clear structure.
+Many industries make use of it, so you will see it in glasses lenses, machinery guards and LED light pipes.
 Manufacturers favour PC for its versatility and especially, its flexibility.
 It is easily shaped, even at room temperature, without cracking or breaking.
 Testing has proven that Polycarbonate is eight times stronger that PET and four times stronger than acrylic.
 It can be made to be literally bullet proof!

-SAN was developed in the 1950s.
+SAN emerged in the 1950s.
 You may have seen some of its early forms in the back of your grandmother’s kitchen cupboards in the form of food containers.
 It has impressive heat and solvent resistance, perfect for leftovers and washing up.
-Today, it is used in just about anything – from printer casings and cosmetics packaging to pens and insulated cups and bottles.
+Today, we use it in just about anything – from printer casings and cosmetics packaging to pens and insulated cups and bottles.
 In the promotional product industry, SAN takes colour exceptionally well and produces a crisp, durable print.

 Polyethylene Terephthalate (PET) and Polypropylene (PP) are other common plastics.
 They are inexpensive and lightweight, great for bottles and consumer goods.
-PET is a preferred plastic because of its food safety and recyclability.
+Food and hospitality industries prefer PET because of its food safety and recyclability.
 As a polyester, PET is easily recycled into clothes and headwear.
-You can enquire about Impact’s recycled PET apparel here.
+Contact us to enquire about our recycled PET apparel.